 But Should You Use It?

 I’m actually not going to spend much time convincing anyone to use it.
-I know some people have it in their head that all synthetic products are bad, and I can certainly understand that.
+I know some people have it in their heads that all synthetic products are bad, and I can certainly understand that.

 It definitely won’t be one of my biggest sellers – but those who are growing food and decide to give it a try are going to be very happy.